dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ```
 ## Trick Or Deal

 This was a very fun challenge to solve.
 It's an x64 program with FULL RELRO, Canary, NX, and PIE enabled.
-I used the libc-database as previously discused to found out this was a 2.31 glibc version.
-This is worth notice sine you will see on the putput below that in my case I use https://github.com/NixOS/patchelf to patch the boinary with a glibc version of my own compiled with symbols.
+I used the libc-database as previously discussed to find out this was a 2.31 glibc version.
+This is worth notice since you will see on the output below that in my case I use https://github.com/NixOS/patchelf to patch the boinary with a glibc version of my own compiled with symbols.
 This way I can use commands like "vis" in pwndbg

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-13-20-41.png)

-### Walktrough & Reverse Engineering
+**Walkthrough & Reverse Engineering**

-The program dunctionality is on a menu with different options that point to functions.
+The program functionality is on a menu with different options that point to functions.

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-13-25-55.png)

 From Reverse Engineering you can right away see that there's a "win" function called unlock_storage().
-If you managed to redirect code execution to it, it will execute a shell, as shwon below
+If you managed to redirect code execution to it, it will execute a shell, as shown below

 ```c
 int unlock_storage()